solidjs/solid/documentation/guides/reactivity.md

 ## Cleanup

 While Solid does not have Component lifecyles in the traditional sense, it still needs to handle cleaning up reactive dependencies.
-The way Solid works is that each nested computation is owned by it's parent reactive scope.
-In so all computations must be created as part of a root.
+The way Solid works is that each nested computation is owned by its parent reactive scope.
+This means that all computations must be created as part of a root.
 This detail is generally taken care of for you as the `render` method contains a `createRoot` call.
 But it can be called directly for cases where you need to control disposal outside of this cycle.

 Once inside a scope whenever the scope is re-evaluated or disposed of itself, all children computations will be disposed.
 In addition you can register a `onCleanup` method that will execute as part of this disposal cycle.